← Back to Blog

 Gas boilers in Switzerland require annual service (typically CHF 150–300), periodic component replacement, and eventual full replacement every 15–20 years.
 Infrared panels have no moving parts, no servicing requirement, and a design life of 30+ years.
 The SunWave Ceramica carries a 5-year warranty and has no consumable components.

-If you are also installing solar PV — which MuKEn 2014 increasingly incentivises — infrared panels are the ideal heating load.
-A 650 W panel draws power at exactly the rate that a standard residential PV system produces during winter daylight hours.
-Self-consumed solar electricity costs effectively CHF 0.05–0.10/kWh (avoided grid purchase), making the running cost case even stronger.
+If you are also installing solar PV, infrared panels are an ideal additional heating load.
+A 650 W panel draws power at roughly the rate a standard residential PV system produces during winter daylight hours.
+Self-consumed solar electricity costs effectively CHF 0.05–0.10/kWh (avoided grid purchase), making the running cost case for infrared even stronger.

 The Timeline: When Does the Rule Apply?